 Not all monitored alarms will come with police response contracts, but Banham burglar alarms offer this option, among many others, all of which are available for both residential and commercial properties.

-Police response can be withdrawn under ACPO alarm policy
+Police response can be withdrawn under NPCC alarm policy

+Police response is governed by the NPCC alarm policy, which allows Police Response to be granted to approved Installers such as Banham Security.
 However, even when an alarm is monitored by the police, there is a chance police response could be withdrawn under certain conditions.
-This right to withdrawal is stipulated under rules set out by the Association of Chief Police Officers (ACPO).
+This right to withdrawal is stipulated under rules set out by the National Police Chiefs’ Council (NPCC).

 Attending false alarms is a drain on police resources, which would be better used elsewhere.
 It is for this reason that the police reserve the right to withdraw burglar alarm response if they receive too many false alarm callouts from a certain premises.